-R289, an Oral IRAK1/4 Inhibitor for LR-MDS
+R289, an Oral IRAK 1/4 Inhibitor for LR-MDS

-We advanced the development of our IRAK 1/4 inhibitor program, following further evaluation of single and multiple ascending doses of R289 in healthy subjects.
-The Phase 1b open-label, multicenter trial evaluates the safety, tolerability and preliminary efficacy of R289 in patients with R/R lower-risk MDS.
-This Phase 1b trial is expected to enroll approximately 40 patients (up to 30 participants in the dose escalation phase, and up to 10 participants in the dose expansion phase).
-The primary objective of the trial is safety, with secondary and exploratory objectives to assess preliminary efficacy and characterize the pharmacokinetic and pharmacodynamic profile of R289.
-The safety and efficacy data from this Phase 1b trial is intended to inform the recommended dose of R289 for further clinical evaluation in lower-risk MDS.
-To date, enrollment in the fourth dose level (250 mg twice daily) of the trial is underway.
-Preliminary data are expected by the end of 2024.
+We advanced the development of our dual IRAK 1/4 inhibitor program, following evaluation of single and multiple ascending doses of R289 in healthy subjects.
+The Phase 1b open-label, multicenter study evaluates the safety, tolerability and preliminary efficacy of R289 in patients with R/R lower-risk MDS.
+This Phase 1b study is expected to enroll approximately 40 patients (up to 30 participants in the dose escalation phase, and up to 10 participants in the dose expansion phase).
+The primary objective of the study is safety, with secondary and exploratory objectives to assess preliminary efficacy and characterize the pharmacokinetic and pharmacodynamic profile of R289.
+The safety and efficacy data from this Phase 1b study is intended to inform the recommended dose of R289 for further clinical evaluation in lower-risk MDS.
+Enrollment in the fifth dose level (500 mg / 250mg split dose) is underway.
+The initial data from the ongoing Phase 1b study will be presented at the 66th American Society of Hematology (ASH) Annual